 Grab the top corner of the glass top with your fingers and slide the glass top toward you 1 foot.
 Locate the connection for the ground wire and wiring harness strain relief directly under the rear control console.
 Use a Phillips screwdriver to remove the screws that secure the ground wire and the strain relief strap.

 Place a sheet over the top of the glass top.
 Grab the glass top securely with both hands and flip it over.
 Set the glass top down on the stove.
 The sheet will protect the finish of the glass top while you are replacing the heating element.
+Note that a GE glass top stove burner replacement, for example, may follow a slightly different process than another brand's replacement, and a schematic of your range's brand will be a helpful reference here.

 Locate the limiter on the side of the faulty heating element.
 The limiter is a plastic piece on the side of the element with four wires connected to it.
 Remove the four wires from the limiter and remove the two screws that secure the limiter to the heating element with a Phillips screwdriver.